Updated October 23, 2019.

 - These expenses include travel related expenses that you may incur in getting to the franchisor’s offices in Phoenix, Arizona or staying there during the Training Program.

 - You are required to retain V’s Barbershop’s approved space planner to assist you in the placement and allotment of space, equipment, and fixtures in your V’s Barbershop location.
-The approved space planner will charge you a flat fee for these services.
+The approved space planner will charge you a fee of $750 for one layout, one revision, and a final preliminary plan set.
+For each additional layout revision, there will be a $150 fee per revision.

-- You are required to retain an architect approved by the franchisor to design your leased location in a manner consistent with its standards and specifications.
-The cost of retaining an architect approved by the franchisor will vary depending upon your location, market conditions, and other business-related factors.
+- You are required to retain an architect selected by you, and approved by the franchisor to design your leased location in a manner consistent with its standards and specifications.
+The cost of retaining an approved architect will vary depending upon your location, market conditions, and other business-related factors.

 - You must lease the premises for your V’s Barbershop.
 Typical locations are upscale strip/lifestyle shopping centers with close proximity to parking lots.
 The typical V’s Barbershop has between 1,000 and 1,500 square feet.